DoctorKhan/The-Human-Experiment-Book/docs/the-human-experiment.md

 This approach recognizes that literal truth and functional truth operate on different levels.
 A story’s power lies not in its factual accuracy, but in its ability to shape consciousness in beneficial ways.
 This book proposes that our most ancient myths were not primitive science, but sophisticated instruments for shaping consciousness, designed to do just that.

 The framework presented here is a modern extension of this ancient practice.
 It is a deliberately constructed mythology for our time, built from the scattered clues left behind by an ancient past.

+---

+## Evidential Mystery First, Mythic Hypothesis Second

+The book's strategy is to build a rigorous, evidence-based case before introducing the mythic framework.
+The reader is guided through a careful investigation of scientific evidence, with preemptive rebuttals to mainstream counterarguments.
+Only after the weight of evidence makes the conventional story untenable does the mythic hypothesis emerge as a necessary, unifying explanation.

+This approach ensures that the mythic framework feels earned and credible, not speculative or sensationalist.

 ## Addressing the Modern Detective